Home Assistant: Setting up the Aqara FP2 Presence Sensor

 As you can see in the image below, the Hue motion sensor would very often not see any motion at my desk even though I was sitting there.
 However, the FP2 was rock solid and didn’t even blip once.
 Each FP2 clear/detected band accurately reflected when I was sitting at my desk.
 This allowed me to remove complexity from my lighting automations.

 I have seen Youtube reviews that do show blips in presence sensing, mostly in the bedroom during the night.
 Perhaps placement, sensitivity, and future firmware updates can address this issue.
 I read that Aqara is working on a sleeping firmware update to better manage bedtime.
 I have not done any bedroom testing.
-But in my office, kitchen, and TV room testing the FP2 is nearly flawless, after a properly tweaked room map and good FP2 room placement.
+But in my office, kitchen, and TV room testing the FP2 is nearly flawless, after a properly tweaked room map and good FP2 room placement

 Aqara FP2 Issues

-4. Each FP2 calls home to USA Amazon/AWS servers exactly every 15 minutes, even though I have NO cloud integrations configured.
+3. Each FP2 calls home to USA Amazon/AWS servers exactly every 15 minutes, even though I have NO cloud integrations configured.
 I’m ONLY using Homekit.

-5. Automatic room mapping doesn’t really work at all.
+4. Automatic room mapping doesn’t really work at all.

-6. Although the FP2 has a USB-C port, the FP2 does NOT support USB-C power delivery.
+5. Although the FP2 has a USB-C port, the FP2 does NOT support USB-C power delivery.
 You MUST use a USB-C to USB-A cable for power.
 Big design flaw.

-7. You can’t add “height” information to Interference sources.
+6. You can’t add “height” information to Interference sources.
 So if I have a ceiling fan right over a zone (like a couch), I can NOT add the interference zone as it sees the couch as a zone and I can’t say the interference zone is ‘on the ceiling’.
 So I’m unable to add ceiling fan interference zones.

-8. Stickers have a maximum size, which often are not large enough.
+7. Stickers have a maximum size, which often are not large enough.
 I have a very large couch and also a kitchen island.
 None of the stickers can be enlarged enough to match the real physical size.

-9. You can’t rotate the “door” sticker in all the possible orientations, such as which way the door swings.
+8. You can’t rotate the “door” sticker in all the possible orientations, such as which way the door swings.

-12. I don’t have any pets, but I’ve read reviews that the FP2 is hit or miss on whether it detects pets or not.
+9. I don’t have any pets, but I’ve read reviews that the FP2 is hit or miss on whether it detects pets or not.
 Aqara is supposed to release a future update to better detect or ignore pets.

 Summary

 When it works the FP2 is simply astonishing.
 Once the FP2 is setup and tuned (over the span of 2-3 days), it’s been very solid solid.
 However, the Aqara v3.2 iOS app is very buggy, with frequent freezing when viewing your live location on the room map.
 However, even when the app freezes, Home Assistant does get real time presence information so this appears to be an iOS app issue not a FP2 device problem.
 The app has other bugs as well, such as throwing a random error when saving a zone.
+Aqara’s continual improvement in their iOS app and firmware have made the setup and daily use of the sensor significantly better.
+It is now highly reliable and triggers automations almost instantly.

 I’ve only tested the FP2 with a single person, and so far, only two zones in a room.
 I’ve read in forums that the FP2 can have issues with multiple people or a lot of zones in a room.
 This seems to be an issue that future firmware updates could help mitigate.